qaviinan/qaviinan/README.md

 ## About Me

-I'm **Qavi Inan**, an experienced **Quantitative Analyst** and **Team Lead** with a strong background in **fintech**, **data analysis**, and **research**.
-I thrive on developing innovative trading strategies, leveraging machine learning applications, and leading cross-functional teams to drive business growth and operational efficiency.
-With a Master's in Economics and extensive experience in both startup and non-profit environments, I blend advanced statistical methods with robust programming skills to deliver impactful solutions.
+I'm **Qavi Inan**.
+I have a strong background in **machine learning**, **data science**, and **quant research**.
+With a Master's in Economics and extensive experience in both startup and non-profit environments, I can blend advanced statistical methods with robust programming skills to deliver impactful solutions.

 ---